govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 You will also need to pick the `username:` and `email:` for the Mastodon account that will be the initial admin user for the instance.
 You can add other users to various roles in the instance once it's running.

+!!!
+Note
-**NOTE:** Our install didn't create this user - if this happens to you, there is a workaround that you can do once your instance is running.
+    Our install didn't create this user - if this happens to you, there is a workaround that you can do once your instance is running.

 #### Secrets